 A CNA, or certified nursing assistant, is often a stepping stone position in the healthcare industry.
 This is a position that can be obtained rather quickly through local training and education courses which makes it an excellent way to break into other healthcare positions.
 Many will go from a CNA to a registered nurse (RN) after spending at least a year or two in the CNA position.
 CNAs perform several similar tasks to RNs, but it does require more qualifications and an advanced level of responsibility to the patient.
 If you are thinking about making this professional transition yourself, there are a few points to keep in mind as you review your options for CNA to RN programs.

-CNA to RN Bridge Programs
+Why Take a CNA to RN Bridge Program?

 - Better job security